-I sit with another mum up at the school every afternoon waiting for my boys and for 3pm to tick over.
+I sit with another mum at school every afternoon waiting for my boys and for 3pm to tick over.
 The other mum also has a child on the Autism Spectrum.

 But when I am talking to other Mothers about it, the ones that are curious about Autism, I quite often get asked: